ga4gh-discovery/data-connect/SEARCHSPEC.md

 Queries that require parameters with SQL types not covered above should use the SQL CAST operation.
 For example, `CAST(?
 AS DATE)`.

-#### Query Result
+#### Search Result

-The result is returned in the same data structure as tables are returned by the discovery and browsing part of the GA4GH Search API: a **TableData** object.
+The result is returned in the same data structure as tables are returned by the discovery and browsing part of the Data Connect API: a **TableData** object.

 ```